 The solution: Install clean filters regularly, “anywhere from 3 months to monthly, depending on atmospheric conditions,” says Richardson.
 Consider lessening the impact on the planet by trying cut-to-fit filters that can be cleaned and reused.

 6. I hear a switch turning on and off regularly but can’t seem to isolate where it’s coming from.

-The Problem: If you’ve got a well for your water, you’ve got a well pump — either in the house or above the well in your yard.
-“If you are sitting in your house and hearing the pump switch click on and off, you may have a problem,” says Kuhn.
 The pump pulls water from the well and into a holding tank, where it’s stored for your use.
 If you’re hearing it when you, say, turn on the faucet, something may be wrong.
 The pump “should not operate every time there is a call for water.
-The wear and tear would cause the pump to fail prematurely,” he says.
+The wear and tear would cause the pump to fail prematurely,” Kuhn says.
 It’s likely that you have a leak in the system.
-“The leak is either going to be in the well equipment itself, or in a fixture”— for example, a leaky toilet — that is causing the holding tank to drain, says Kuhn.
+“The leak is either going to be in the well equipment itself, or in a fixture”— a leaky toilet, for example— that is causing the holding tank to drain, says Kuhn.

 7. What’s that hissing sound?

-The Solution: If you you smell gas around the gas main, don’t mess with the gas shutoff unless you absolutely know what you’re doing, because any mishandling or spark could make things much worse, says Richardson.
+The solution: If you smell gas around the gas main, don’t mess with the gas shutoff unless you absolutely know what you’re doing, because any mishandling or spark could make things much worse, says Richardson.
 If you hear the noise and smell the gas, immediately evacuate the house and call the gas company.

 To fix air leaks in an HVAC system, check the valves on the different components for obvious leaks and call in an HVAC professional to find bigger issues and make sure the system is in good working order.